That dollar amount represents a 4.6% increase in spending from $469.8 billion in 2021, and a 9.2% year-over-year advance from $450.2 billion for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-- Civilian aircraft and aircraft engines or other parts: US$6.8 billion (3.8% of California’s total exports)
+- Civilian aircraft including engines, parts: US$6.5 billion (3.5% of Florida’s total exports)

 In contrast to the above listed items, California has notably negative net imports in the international trade of crude oil, automobiles, small portable digital computers, smartphones.
 In turn, these cashflows indicate California’s strong competitive disadvantages under these product categories thus highlighting the strong impact of these foreign-made goods have on California’s global balance sheet.